Enigmatic-Smile/docs/select/cards.md

 ### API

 If you don't want to use our secure and PCI compliant SDKs, you must get PCI Compliant before using our Cards API.
-Contact us at devrel@fidel.uk for more information.

 ```sh
 curl -X POST \